JohnnyKrup/hello-world/README.md

 -----
 This is my test repository to understand the concept of branching and committing changes to a branch.
-I want to add stuff that is not needed.
+I want to add stuff.